-The four main incision locations and their advantages & disadvantages:
+The four main incision locations – advantages & disadvantages

 The incision is made in the armpit.
 The idea is not to have any scar on the breast.
 Usually, the pocket dissection is done blindly, which results in more bleeding around the implant after surgery.
 I have performed many such procedures, but I use an endoscopic approach where a video camera is inserted into the incision to guide the surgery.
 Dissection of the breast pocket is more precise than with a blind technique, and any bleeding that is identified can be dealt with immediately.

-My personal observations are that the results with this technique are OK, but pocket dissection is not as precise as with other techniques, which makes the correction of asymmetric breasts more difficult, and achieving symmetry is harder than with other approaches.
+My personal observations are that the results with this technique are OK, but pocket dissection is not as precise as with other techniques, which makes the correction of asymmetric breasts more difficult, and achieving symmetry, especially when the lower breast creases are at different levels, is harder than with other approaches.
 Also, as there is more blunt dissection, a 24 hour recovery is not as likely.
 When I perform the surgery with saline implants (which are inserted deflated and rolled up like a cigar), I use a 2.5 cm incision (the width of my index finger).
-However, the manufacturers of silicone implants recommend a larger incision for those implants (larger still for the 410 form stable implants), so it would be difficult to hide a larger incision in the axilla.
+However, the manufacturers of silicone implants recommend a larger incision for those implants, so it would be difficult to hide a larger incision in the axilla.
 Also, it is much harder to remove the implant during surgery if a pocket adjustment is required.
 Therefore, it is not my preference to use a transaxillary approach for a silicone gel implant.

 This approach involves making a semicircular incision around the areola (the pigmented skin around the nipple), usually on the lower half.
 With this approach it is possible to perform a dual plane II or III pocket dissection.
 The main advantage to this technique is having an inconspicuous scar around the nipple/areola complex.
 Not everyone heals the same.
 Some people heal with a hairline inconspicuous scar around the areola.
 Some people don’t.
 The surgeon and patient often times cannot predict who will heal with a less obvious scar and who will not.
 So, the main disadvantage is really the same as the advantage in reverse: if you heal with a very unsightly, visible scar, it is now on the most conspicuous part of the breast.
-The other issue to consider is that there is a higher capsule contracture rate associated with this technique.
+The other issue to consider is that there is a 8-10x higher capsule contracture rate associated with this technique.
 There are microorganisms within the nipple ducts and these microorganisms may contaminate the implant during insertion or during creation of the implant pocket.
 This has been associated with the development of capsule contracture of the breast.
+This often results in the need for a second surgery to treat the capsule contracture.
 I have used this technique, but prefer the inframammary approach.

 Inframammary (Lower Breast Crease)

 Due to the unparalleled view of the breast pocket and ease of surgical dissection, this approach easily lends itself to a recovery in 24 hours.
 Some of the critics of this approach claim that the incision and resultant scar is often higher than the crease after surgery.
 Some surgeons even intentionally make the incision a little above the natural lower breast crease so that if the woman lifts her arms up when wearing a bathing suit, the scar won’t be exposed as the lower edge of the bathing suit top rides up.
-I myself bought into this nonsense years ago.
+This is nonsense.